German colonization of the Americas: Brandenburg-Prussia

 The Brandenburgisch-Africanische Compagnie of Brandenburg (the future Kingdom of Prussia) established trading posts in Africa and leased a trading post on St. Thomas from the Danish West India-Guinea Company in 1685.
 In 1693, the Danes seized the post, its warehouse, and all its goods without warning or repayment.
 There were no permanent German settlers.

 Duchy of Courland

-The Duchy of Courland, a German-led vassal state of the Polish–Lithuanian Commonwealth, leased New Courland (Neu-Kurland) on Tobago in the Caribbean from the British.
+The Duchy of Courland, a German-led vassal state of the Polish–Lithuanian Commonwealth, leased New Courland (Neu-Kurland) on Tobago in the Caribbean from the English.
 The colony failed and was restored several times.
 A final Courish attempt to establish a Caribbean colony involved a settlement near modern Toco on Trinidad.

 County of Hanau

 The counties of Hanau-Lichtenberg and Hanau-Münzenberg, under Frederick Casimir and his adviser Johann Becher, funded – but did not complete – an extravagant program to lease Guiana from the Dutch West India Company.
 Calling his new realm the Hanauish-Indies (Hanauisch-Indien), Frederick Casimir ran up huge debts that ultimately forced him into a regency by some of his relatives.